ukatech/csaori/trunk/screenshot/README.txt

   - Value0: Error.
 RetCode=<code>

 Known Issue:
-* Windows with transparency are not captured.
+(currently none)

 Version History:
+ 20090313-1927:
+ - Windows with transparency will be captured
+ - output file will be in same directory of dll
  20090312-2014:
  - update CSaori to SVN r65
  - use ANSI version of File I/O API due to limitation of CSaori